jjt/jjt.github.io/_posts/2014-07-30-building-a-board-game-with-react-js.md

 ## DEFCON: Fun

-If you like board games and are looking for a good 1v1 experience where luck plays a small but not insignificant part, look no further than [Twilight Struggle](http://en.wikipedia.org/wiki/Twilight_Struggle).
+If you like board games and are looking for an intense 1v1 Cold War experience where luck plays a small but not insignificant part, look no further than [Twilight Struggle](http://en.wikipedia.org/wiki/Twilight_Struggle).
 There's a good reason it's [#1 on BoardGameGeek](http://boardgamegeek.com/browse/boardgame).
+Its simple mechanic belies a deeper strategic richness.

 [![Twilight Struggle Board](http://twistrug.jjt.io/images/tsboard-sm.jpg)](http://twistrug.jjt.io/images/tsboard.jpg)

+The best synopsis I've read is from a [BGG review](http://boardgamegeek.com/thread/471953/rogers-reviews-deluxe-twilight-struggle-comprehens):

+> Twilight Struggle is a card driven game played over a maximum of 10 turns.
+The game may end sooner (and frequently does).

+>[It] is fundamentally a game about area control.
+There are six geopolitical regions on the map: Europe (split into Eastern and Western Europe subregions), Asia (including the Southeast Asia subregion), the Middle East, Africa, Central America, and South America.
+Within each region are countries that have a stability number, representing how stable the government tends to be.

+> Having control of countries helps determine whether you have presence, domination, or control of a region, which in turn helps you earn victory points.
+Within each region, there are a number of battleground countries, which are considered key to the region.

 I was hooked from my first play and soon started searching out general strategy and somewhere to help learn the 110 unique cards.
 I came across the inimitable [Twilight Strategy](http://twilightstrategy.com/) but quickly became overwhelmed by each card page referencing at least six other cards, all unlinked.
 So I made [TwiStrug](http://twistrug.jjt.io) as a way to learn the cards more readily (hyperlinks!).
 Then I started thinking about how to optimize the board layout for a smaller screen, which then quickly spiralled out of control into building a playable virtual board because hey, I'm that kind of nerd.